 This was the best speed test we’ve seen from ExpressVPN.
 But again, it’s still not on par with Surfshark.

 Surfshark server in the UK: 330 Mbps.

 This was the slowest Surfshark speed test result, but it is still nearly 100 Mbps faster than ExpressVPN.

-Why is Surfshark so much faster than ExpressVPN?
+Why is Surfshark VPN so much faster than ExpressVPN?

-It’s clear from our test results that Surfshark is faster than ExpressVPN in all locations tested.
+It’s clear from our test results that Surfshark VPN is faster than ExpressVPN in all locations that we tested.
 One of the reasons for this is that the WireGuard VPN protocol used by Surfshark is faster than the Lightway protocol used by ExpressVPN.
-Another reason is that Surfshark simply offers a faster server network with more bandwidth available to its users.
+Another reason is that Surfshark VPN has a faster server network with more bandwidth available to its users.
 So is Surfshark the fastest VPN we have tested?
 Not quite.

 To get the fastest VPN speeds possible, then check out NordVPN with WireGuard.

-However, for the price, Surfshark is still hard to beat as it significantly outperforms ExpressVPN with all locations.
+However, for the price, Surfshark is still hard to beat as it significantly outperforms ExpressVPN in all locations.